 Course Learning Outcomes

-2. Implement one health/wellness related behavior change strategy based on one theoretical model.
+2. Implement a minimum of one health/wellness-related behavior change strategy based on evidence-based data via one theoretical model.

 Course Offered Fall, Spring